lixt/lily2-binutils/README.md

 lily2-binutils
 ==============

 This is the binutils for LILY2.
-LILY2 is a DSP core developed by Tsinghua University DSP Laboratory.
+LILY2 is a DSP core developed by DSP Group, Institute of Microeletronics, Tsinghua University.

 To configure the compilation and installation, run the ``configure'' script in the root directory: